 Redox Reactions and Enzymes

 Most of the time, biological oxidation of alcohol, and the reverse process, also require the presence of a coenzyme.
 Coenzymes are organic compounds that work with the enzyme to bring about the chemical change in the substrate.
-Coenzymes have functional groups complementary with that of the substrate, and the enzyme catalyzes the redox reaction in the substrate-coenzyme complex.
+Coenzymes have functional groups complementary to that of the substrate, and the enzyme catalyzes the redox reaction in the substrate-coenzyme complex.
 In the process, ethanol is oxidized, and the original coenzyme is reduced.
 The coenzyme used for the biological oxidation of ethanol is an oxidized form of nicotinamide adenine dinucleotide (NAD+).
-As the ethanol is converted to acetaldehyde, NAD+ is reduced to NADH.
+When the ethanol is converted to acetaldehyde, NAD+ is reduced to NADH.

 - 10 alcohols — the product depends on reaction conditions